brian-ho/fall-2015/Assignments/Assignment_2.md

 The desire for the 1916 zoning principle may be to “increase amount of sun exposure on buildings and streets”, which may translates into a metric of “amount of volume violating the setback rule”.

-5. CREATE FEEDBACK FOR THESE METRICS:
+4. Create visual/representational feedback for these metrics:

 Given these metrics, modify and implement the previous assignment’s tool within Grasshopper to represent this feedback to the user using the methods discussed in class.

-5. SHARE
+5. Share

-Post the analysis/screenshots on the Tumblr, along with a link to your *.GHX and *.3DM files: [http://gsappmetatool-fall15.tumblr.com
+Post the analysis/screenshots on the Tumblr, along with a link to your *.GHX and *.3DM files: http://gsappmetatool-fall15.tumblr.com